-As a leading implementing partner for the U.S. Agency for International Development and the Millennium Challenge Corporation, Tetra Tech helps provide access and improvements to infrastructure such as safe drinking water, sanitation, roads and bridges, health clinics, schools, government buildings, and reliable sources of energy around the world.
-Our services are essential in helping governments and communities achieve their goals in health, education, economic growth, food security, climate change, and post-conflict and post-disaster reconstruction.
+As a leading implementing partner for the U.S. Agency for International Development (USAID) and the Millennium Challenge Corporation (MCC), Tetra Tech delivers safe and sustainable infrastructure that helps improve access to clean drinking water, sanitation, roads and bridges, health clinics, schools, government buildings, and reliable energy around the world.
+Our services are essential in helping governments and communities to reemerge from instability and conflict and to achieve their goals in health, education, economic growth, food security, and climate change.

 We engage with stakeholders to provide capacity building through formal or on-the-job training, internships, mentorship programs, and integration of our work with host nation staff wherever possible.
 Our teams also work closely with the responsible local governments and institutions to build their financial and managerial capacity for operations and maintenance to ensure long-term sustainability of donor-funded infrastructure projects.

 Tetra Tech’s approach ensures that planning activities remain focused on developing infrastructure that has long-term viability after donor organization financing has concluded.
 We use data related to climate resiliency, seismic requirements, and sustainability to determine project priorities, pre-requisites, and project phasing.

 Planning activities that gain broad consensus from the community result in infrastructure that lasts for decades and maximizes the economic rate of return for the initial investment.
 Tetra Tech also recognizes the critical importance of gender inclusion towards achieving economic growth and seeks to involve women—as members of local engineering teams, community stakeholders, or local government representatives—in all aspects of infrastructure project planning activities.